Harsh3563/IEEE-Flask-Workshop/README.md

 # IEEE-Flask-Workshop
-Uses Flask to create a REST API
+Uses Flask to create a REST-API